ZikangYuan/sr_lio/README.md

 E. If you want to get some visualization of the split and recombine, please set the **debug_output** parameter in the launch file to 1 (true).
 After that, you can get some .pcd files in **"output/cloud_frame"** and **"output/cut_sweep"** folders.

-F. As the groundtruth acquisition of some datasets (*UTBM* and *ULHK*) are extremely complicated, in order to facilitate evaluation, **we store the pose ground truth of the three datasets used by us in the "GT" folder**.
+F. As the groundtruth acquisition of some datasets (*UTBM* and *ULHK*) are extremely complicated, in order to facilitate evaluation, **we store the pose ground truth of the three datasets used by us.
+Please down load from [Google drive](https://drive.google.com/drive/folders/1WnvzUzP_s70p4myPf5fsP1Jtr_62PnL1).

 ###  1. Run on [*NCLT*](http://robots.engin.umich.edu/nclt/)